rohit-rs/RestAssuredDemo/README.md

 -> Specifications/Features files are written in Gherkin language.

--> TestNG reporter class has been used for loggin.
+-> TestNG reporter class has been used for logging.

 -> Standard TestNG reporting has been used for detailed status reporting.